Skip to main content

 Images without text alternatives are invisible to many assistive technologies unless they are purely decorative.

-Canonical issue page: Missing alternative text on images
+Main issue guide: Missing alternative text on images

 What this issue means